-1.7 Each Fleet boiler module is supplied with a vfc contact output for Normal Run and General Fault outputs, and 0~10v analogue control input compatibility.

-1.8 Options - refer to individual kit instructions for details

-1.8.1 Optional water pipework kits are available for two or three high vertical units upto three units wide.
+- 1.7 Each Fleet boiler is supplied with a vfc contact output for Normal Run and General Fault outputs, and 0~10v analogue control input compatibility. - 1.8 Options refer to individual kit instructions for details - 1.8.1 Optional water pipe work kits are available for horizontal single boilers up to 4 boilers wide,.
 These kits are free-standing allowing installation to the system prior to installing the boiler and incorporate all necessary valves, inter connecting pipework, and flow and return headers.
-Refer to individual kit instructions 500005134 for details.
+Refer to individual kit instructions 500005133 for details.